But is Toptal the best option for finding freelancers?

 But how do you know whether one freelance service is better than another?

-We’re going to judge our Toptal alternatives based on these criteria:
+We’re going to judge our Toptal alternatives and competitors based on these criteria:

 - Pricing – Some services might charge monthly fees, while others might offer alternative payment methods.